Competitor insight dashboard for market trends and pricing analysis

 That could mean:

-• Revisiting your pricing model if competitors are leveraging discounts and bundles more effectively.
+• Revisit your pricing model if competitors are leveraging discounts and bundles more effectively.

 • Optimizing your ad spend based on what’s working in their campaigns.